idzilleagle0925/Johnny55-War-Crimes-Dossier-Interface---Archon-Grid-Simulator-pygame-/README.md

 CONTEXT WINDOW:
 Type in the command line starting with a "#" hashtag symbol followed by the word or words you wish to search.
 The context window will then display all results located within the simulators lore data. you can scroll up and down and read all related info.
+| essay 000 = help and info
+| essay 777 = ai primer and ai protocols

  ```
 Complete List of All Data Sections in Your Simulator